open-mmlab/mmdetection3d/projects/NeRF-Det/README.md

 ## Abstract

 NeRF-Det is a novel method for indoor 3D detection with posed RGB images as input.
-Unlike existing indoor 3D detection methods that struggle to model scene geometry,NeRF-Det makes novel use of NeRF in an end-to-end manner to explicitly estimate 3D geometry, thereby improving 3D detection performance.
+Unlike existing indoor 3D detection methods that struggle to model scene geometry, NeRF-Det makes novel use of NeRF in an end-to-end manner to explicitly estimate 3D geometry, thereby improving 3D detection performance.
 Specifically, to avoid the significant extra latency associated with per-scene optimization of NeRF, NeRF-Det introduce sufficient geometry priors to enhance the generalizability of NeRF-MLP.
 Furthermore, it subtly connect the detection and NeRF branches through a shared MLP, enabling an efficient adaptation of NeRF to detection and yielding geometry-aware volumetric representations for 3D detection.
 NeRF-Det outperforms state-of-the-arts by 3.9 mAP and 3.1 mAP on the ScanNet and ARKITScenes benchmarks, respectively.
 The author provide extensive analysis to shed light on how NeRF-Det works.
-As a result of joint-training design, NeRF-Det is able to generalize well to unseen scenes for object detection, view synthesis, and depth estimation tasks without requiring per-scene optimization.Code will be available at https://github.com/facebookresearch/NeRF-Det
+As a result of joint-training design,  NeRF-Det is able to generalize well to unseen scenes for object detection, view synthesis, and depth estimation tasks without requiring per-scene optimization.
+Code will be available at https://github.com/facebookresearch/NeRF-Det

 <div align=center>
 <img src="https://chenfengxu714.github.io/nerfdet/static/images/method-cropped_1.png" width="800"/>